axhoang/db-capstone-project/README.md

 We've got a straightforward guide to connecting Tableau with MySQL.

-📊 Reports

-Potential Business Questions:
+## 📊 Potential Business Questions

-1.What are the monthly sales trends?
+### 1. What are the monthly sales trends?
+  - **Importance**:
-  - Importance: Understanding sales trends over time allows the business to forecast future sales, manage inventory, and allocate resources more efficiently.
+    - Understanding sales trends over time allows the business to forecast future sales, manage inventory, and allocate resources more efficiently.
     - It can also help identify seasonal trends or the impact of marketing campaigns.

-2.What are the top 5 products by sales?
+### 2. What are the top 5 products by sales?
+  - **Importance**:
-  - Importance: Knowing which products are bestsellers can guide inventory management, pricing strategies, and marketing focus.
+    - Knowing which products are bestsellers can guide inventory management, pricing strategies, and marketing focus.
     - It can also inform decisions about which products might be bundled together or promoted more heavily.

-3. Which cities have the highest and lowest sales?
+### 3. Which cities have the highest and lowest sales?
+  - **Importance**:
-  -Importance: Geographical data on sales can help in market segmentation and targeted marketing.
+    - Geographical data on sales can help in market segmentation and targeted marketing.
-  -For cities with low sales, additional analysis can be done to understand why sales are lagging and what can be done to improve them.
+    - For cities with low sales, additional analysis can be done to understand why sales are lagging and what can be done to improve them.

-4.What is the average delivery cost by city?
+### 4. What is the average delivery cost by city?
+  - **Importance**:
-  -Importance: Understanding delivery costs can significantly impact the bottom line.
-High delivery costs in certain cities may warrant a review of logistics and supply chain strategies.
+    - Understanding delivery costs can significantly impact the bottom line.
+    - High delivery costs in certain cities may warrant a review of logistics and supply chain strategies.
-  -It can also influence pricing strategies and customer delivery charges.
+    - It can also influence pricing strategies and customer delivery charges.

-5.What is the share of total sales for each country?
+### 5. What is the share of total sales for each country?
+  - **Importance**:
-  -Importance: On a broader scale, knowing the sales distribution by country can help in making global business strategies.
+    - On a broader scale, knowing the sales distribution by country can help in making global business strategies.
-   -This can influence decisions on where to focus marketing efforts, where to expand, or even where to cut back.
+    - This can influence decisions on where to focus marketing efforts, where to expand, or even where to cut back.

 ![Tableau](https://github.com/axhoang/db-capstone-project/assets/117322132/5ba67dcf-5dc2-4827-908f-4687f17a6a56)